amrinder2002/InCircle/README.md

 Each listing appears as a visually rich card, styled like a social media post.
 These cards include the agent's profile picture, name, and post time — enabling familiar, human-centric browsing.
 Listings are visible only to mutual contacts and come with built-in tools to chat, call, share, or export the listing.

-📣 Tokens – Temporary Property Requirements, Inspired by Stories [App Name] introduces an innovative mechanism for raising property demand requests, called Tokens.
+📣 Tokens – Temporary Property Requirements, Inspired by Stories InCircle introduces an innovative mechanism for raising property demand requests, called Tokens.
 Agents can use tokens to describe a specific type of property they are currently seeking — for example:

 “Looking for a 3BHK in Thane, up to ₹1.2 Cr, for a ready buyer.
 Must have OC.”

 Tokens appear in a story-style, horizontal scroll bar at the top of the homepage, similar to WhatsApp status or Instagram stories.
 Each token is visible for 24 hours only, adding urgency and keeping the feed fresh.
 This ephemeral design reflects real-world urgency, minimizes clutter, and allows agents to broadcast requirements efficiently to their trusted network.

-💬 Seamless Communication – Chat and Call Built Right In [App Name] includes an in-app chat system that enables agents to have 1-on-1 conversations with their trusted contacts.
+💬 Seamless Communication – Chat and Call Built Right In InCircle includes an in-app chat system that enables agents to have 1-on-1 conversations with their trusted contacts.
 Users can send and receive property details, respond to tokens, and collaborate directly inside the app — without needing to switch to WhatsApp or other apps.

 Additionally, every profile or listing comes with a Call button that connects users via the phone’s default dialer — keeping conversations personal and fast, just like agents prefer.

 📤 Export, Share, and Protect – Smart Tools for Real-World Use Sometimes agents want to share a listing externally (e.g., to a client on WhatsApp) without revealing confidential data.
-[App Name] allows listings to be exported as PDFs that include only images and descriptions — excluding price, location, and area to protect agent interests.
+InCircle allows listings to be exported as PDFs that include only images and descriptions — excluding price, location, and area to protect agent interests.

 These PDFs are formatted cleanly and professionally for easy client distribution via email, WhatsApp, or printed material.